Big changes are coming to how you save for retirement — and how you spend those savings during your golden years.

 - Repeals the maximum age for contributing to traditional individual retirement accounts (IRAs).
 Currently, that ceiling is the year you reach age 70½.
 This change will apply to contributions made for tax years after Dec.
 31 2019.

 - Raises the age by which you must start withdrawing required minimum distributions (RMDs), which apply to most types of retirement accounts.
 That threshold will change from the year you reach age 70½ to the year you reach 72.
 This change will apply to distributions that are required to be made after Dec.
-31, 2019.
+31, 2019, and to people who reach age 70½ after that date.

 - Requires employers to let long-term, part-time employees participate in employer-sponsored retirement plans.
 This change generally will apply to plan years that start after Dec.
 31, 2020.